Canada flag

-Postal codes for Burin Peninsula range from A0B 2V0 to A0L 1E0 in Newfoundland & Labrador, Canada.
-The table below lists ZIP codes and postcodes for places within Burin Peninsula.
+Postal Codes for Burin Peninsula range from A0B 2V0 to A0L 1E0 in Newfoundland & Labrador, Canada.
+To find exact Postal Codes and postcodes within Burin Peninsula, choose from the districts below.

 Postal Codes for Places in Burin Peninsula